sanamedio/log-of-learning/notes-01-oct-2018.md

 ### 31 - GIL

-Python supports GIL (the global interpreter lock) which is a mutex used to secure access to Python objects, synchronizing multiple threads from running the Python bytecodes at the same time.
+* Python supports GIL (the global interpreter lock) which is a mutex used to secure access to Python objects, synchronizing multiple threads from running the Python bytecodes at the same time.
+* The GIL (Global Interpreter Lock) ensures that a single thread executes at a time.
+A thread holds the GIL and does a little work before passing it on to the next thread.
+This makes for an illusion of parallel execution.
+But in reality, it is just threaded taking turns at the CPU.
+Of course, all the passing around adds overhead to the execution.

 ### 30 - id()